Shopify/polaris/polaris.shopify.com/content/foundations/design/typography/index.md

 ---
 title: Typography
+description: Shopify admin provides a constrained, purposeful set of typographic styles.
+These styles map to functional roles so you know when to use what.
 keywords:
   - type styles
   - font sizes
   - fonts
 ---

-# Typography

-Shopify admin provides a constrained, purposeful set of typographic styles.
-These styles map to functional roles so you know when to use what.

 By tying typographic styles to specific functions in the interface, we create a clear visual pattern for merchants to follow while they interact with our product.